Traditional Kalenjin society: Arrangement of marriage

-The first marriage of a man and a girl was arranged by their parents or guardians accordingly to the prospective bridegroom; a man with a marriageable daughter was obliged to wait until approached with an offer of marriage.On the other hand, a young man could ask his father to procure a wife for him he could name the particular girl of his choice.
-Polygamy was of course practiced by the tribe.
+The first marriage of a man and a girl was arranged by their parents or guardians accordingly to the prospective bridegroom; a man with a marriageable daughter was obliged to wait until approached with an offer of marriage.
+On the other hand, a young man could ask his father to procure a wife for him he could name the particular girl of his choice.
+Polygamy was practiced by the tribe.